dvajs/dva/docs/guide/develop-complex-spa.md

 - Competition, between several tasks, as soon as one execution is completed, the next step is entered.
 - Subtasks, several tasks, executed in parallel, but must be completed after the next link

-### Parallel execution of tasks
+### Parallel Execution of Tasks

-If you want to let the tasks execute in parallel, you can do this in the following way:
+If you want to let the tasks execute in parallel, you can achieve this in the following way:

 ```JavaScript
 const [result1, result2]  = yield [